Manassas, Virginia: History

+In the early 1860s, following the construction of the railroad junction, the village of Tudor Hall became known as Manassas Junction.

+Although the first known reference to the word "Manassas" appeared in the form of "Manassas Run" on a 1737 land survey, the origin of the word itself is unknown.
+There is some evidence that it may have originated from a Jewish innkeeper named Manasseh in the Shenandoah Valley, but this is disputed by others who cite evidence that the word may be of Native American origin, possibly relating to Massanutten, or to the Manahoac people who once inhabited the area.

 In July 1861, the First Battle of Bull Run—also known as the Battle of First Manassas —was fought nearby, the first major land battle of the American Civil War.
 Manassas commemorated its 150th anniversary on July 21–24, 2011.

 The Second Battle of Bull Run (or the Battle of Second Manassas) was fought near Manassas on August 28–30, 1862.
 At that time, Manassas Junction was little more than a railroad crossing, but a strategic one, with rails leading to Richmond, Virginia, Washington, D.C., and the Shenandoah Valley.
 Despite these two Confederate victories, Manassas Junction was in Union hands for most of the war.

 Following the war, the crossroads grew into the town of Manassas, which was incorporated in 1873.
 In 1894, Manassas was designated the county seat of Prince William County, replacing Brentsville.

+Between July 16 and July 22, 1911, veterans from both sides of the war reunited in Manassas for a Peace Jubilee marking 50 years since the First Battle of Bull Run.
+On July 21, after meeting and shaking hands at Henry House Hill, they picnicked together on the former battlefield before re-uniting again at the then-fairly new Prince William County Courthouse to hear a speech by President William Howard Taft, commemorating the event.

 In 1975, Manassas was incorporated as an independent city, and as per Virginia law, was separated from Prince William County.

 Manassas is home to Annaburg, built in 1892 by Robert Portner as a summer home.
 It is believed to be one of the first homes in the United States to have mechanical air conditioning.
 Annaburg was purchased by the City of Manassas in July 2019 to be restored and preserved as a public park.

 The Manassas Historic District; Liberia, a plantation house; the Manassas Water Tower; the Cannon Branch Fort; the Mayfield Fortification; the Manassas Industrial School for Colored Youth; and Annaburg are listed on the National Register of Historic Places.